About Me

 I've had a lot of issues.

-And I was one of those people who tried everything.
-I went through the medical system - doctors, medications, alternative doctors, herbs, cleanses, elimination diets, acupuncture, chiropractors, back stretches, sacroiliac joint exercises, supplements, unconventional supplements, very unconventional supplements, you know the drill.
-And nothing worked.
+And I was one of those people who tried everything in the medical system—doctors, medications, alternative doctors, herbs, cleanses, elimination diets, acupuncture, chiropractors, back stretches, sacroiliac joint exercises, supplements, unconventional supplements, very unconventional supplements, you know the drill.

 My chronic pain took me to a place of absolute desperation.

-But here's the thing, all those treatments were based on the wrong paradigm.
-Finally, I learned about this: using mind-body treatment to target these mind-body conditions, the pain's true etiology.
+But all those treatments were based on the wrong paradigm.

 That changed everything.